Ccman11111/laurel/README.md

 </p>

 <p align="center">
-    A set of <!--icons-count-->5844<!--/icons-count--> free MIT-licensed high-quality SVG icons for you to use in your web projects.
-Each icon is designed on a 24x24 grid and a 2px stroke.
+    A set of <!--icons-count-->3,797<!--/icons-count--> free MIT-licensed high-quality icons for you to use in your Roblox Studio projects.†
 <p>

 <p align="center">
-  <a href="https://tabler.io/icons"><strong>Browse at tabler.io/icons &rarr;</strong></a>
+  <a href="https://tabler.io/icons"><strong>Browse full icon pack at tabler.io/icons &rarr;</strong></a>
 </p>